 This morning we drive from Fes to the archaeological site of Volubilis, once capital of the Roman Province of Mauretania, picturesquely located on a high ridge overlooking the fertile valley below.
 We take a leisurely walk through the ruins, past an industrial area where several olive oil presses have been found to the city centre with the forum, capitol and basilica and an imposing triumphal arch.
 The streets beyond are lined with grand private houses, many of which still have their beautiful mosaic floors in situ.
 Near the entrance is a museum with numerous finds from the site and excellent explanations.
 After our visit we drive to a local winery, where we sample the wines and enjoy a delicious lunch.
 There is time to visit the cellars and vineyards before returning to Fes.
 Overnight Fes (B, L)

 This morning we depart for the Middle Atlas, stopping first at Sefrou, a small and relaxed historic market town.
 We walk through the medina and adjacent Mellah, the former Jewish quarter, before driving a few kilometres to the fascinating Berber village of Bhalil with its network of troglodyte dwellings.
-After a stroll around the village we continue to the Domaine de la Pommeraie where we visit the farm and enjoy a light lunch tasting the goat and sheep cheese and other local produce.
+After a stroll around the village we continue to the Domaine de la Pommeraie where we visit the farm and enjoy a light lunch.
 After lunch we drive south through Ifrane towards Azrou and take the Route des Cèdres, which cuts through forests of Atlas cedar and holm oak and where we hope to catch a glimpse of the Barbary macaques, also known as Barbary apes, which are native to the Middle Atlas.
 We drive back to Ifrane, a mountain resort which was popular with the French during the Protectorate.
 Overnight Ifrane (B, L, D)

 We depart for the long drive to Marrakesh, stopping at the women’s cooperative of Oued Ifrane to see examples of local carpet weaving.
 We have lunch en route and check into our hotel on arrival in Marrakesh.
 Overnight Marrakesh (B, L, D).